 The Club has skaters beyond this level, who make use of the club ice for practice, but, since individual tuition is necessary, the club cannot offer support at more advanced levels.

 Occasionally, when numbers allow, we also have a fun dance session at the end of club where skaters who have mastered the basic skating skill necessary have the chance to try out some of the skills required for ice dancing.

 Our club professional and coach offer private lessons, but this has no connection with the club , and private lessons cannot be held in club time.

-Contact Amanda at the Ice Centre for more details of availability and charges.
+Contact Caroline at the Ice Centre for more details of availability and charges.